OoDIS: Anomaly Instance Segmentation and Detection Benchmark

 \section{Conclusion}

 Detecting and accurately segmenting anomaly instances on roads is a significant challenge, requiring an understanding of 'objectness' without direct training on specific anomaly classes.
-In this work, we introduced a new benchmark for anomaly instance segmentation that integrates three popular anomaly datasets.
-The unified benchmark provides a diverse set of anomalies that vary in size, number of images, and annotation detail.
-We evaluate the performance of current methods for segmenting anomaly instances and provide intuition behind the results.
+In this work, we introduced new benchmarks for anomaly instance segmentation and anomalous object detection that integrate three popular anomaly datasets with new instance-wise annotations.
+This is complemented with an evaluation protocol that treats large and small objects as equally important.
+Our unified benchmark, termed OoDIS, provides a diverse set of anomalies that vary in size, rarity and the visual conditions in which they are presented.
+Comprising three datasets, OoDIS constitutes a challenging setting with a substantial number of images and annotation detail.
+We evaluate the performance of current methods for segmenting anomaly instances and provide an intuition behind the results.
 Our results show that current techniques struggle particularly with distant and small objects, and with precise segmentation masks.
 The benchmark results suggest strong opportunities for advancement in the area.
 As autonomous vehicle technologies continue to evolve, driven by large amounts of data, it remains a challenge to capture all possible real-world situations.
-Our work addresses the need to evaluate instance segmentation as a step towards reliable autonomous driving.
+Our work addresses the need to evaluate instance segmentation and object detection as a step towards reliable autonomous driving and robot navigation.